sreesdas/python-keylogger/README.md

 Download the zip or Clone the repo to start working with this project.

 This keylogger has 2 variants (online and offline).
-The offline version can be found inside the archive folder, which simply outpus the keystrokes into a text file Whereas the online variant, makes POST requests to a remote server which stores the input data.
+The offline version can be found inside the archive folder, which simply outputs the keystrokes into a text file.
+Whereas the online variant, makes POST requests to a remote server which stores the input data.

 If you have any feedback or run into issues, please file an issue on this repository.